A Look Inside Jazz Age SHADOWLAND

 Inside the magazine, SHADOWLAND featured silent movie stars and filmmakers from the major film studios of the day – Vitagraph, Paramount Pictures, American, Famous Players-Lasky, Lubin, Essanay, Goldwyn Pictures, Edison, Kalem, Universal, Pathé Frères, and others.
 Articles and interviews by staff writers were supplemented by articles written by the actors and filmmakers themselves.

 (Marion Davies Painting: Leo Sielke Jr. | Photo by Arnold Genthe)

 The first issue of SHADOWLAND featured an article by actress Ruth Roland, who appeared in 225+ silent movies between 1908-1927 (and a couple of “talkies” after that).
 As a frequent star in “thrillers” (westerns) during the wild early days of movie-making when actors did a lot of their own stunts, Ruth Roland knew what she was talking about:

 Hands Up (1918) was a 15-episode lost silent movie which featured Ruth Roland as an intrepid newspaperwoman.
-Each episode had titles like “The Runaway Bride”, “Flames of Vengeance”, “Tossed Into the Torrent”, “A Leap Through Space”, etc. The movie was distributed by Pathé Exchange in the US, with the afore-mentioned scenario (screenplay) by Jack Cunningham, who wrote for 130+ movies, mostly between 1913-1939.
+Each episode had titles like “The Runaway Bride”, “Flames of Vengeance”, “Tossed Into the Torrent”, “A Leap Through Space”, etc. The movie was distributed by Pathé Exchange in the US.
+The afore-mentioned scenario (screenplay) was by Jack Cunningham, who wrote for 130+ movies, mostly between 1913-1939.

 Live Performing Arts